In this article, you'll learn the following:

 Esplanade, Shanklin PO37 6BS

 The Steamer Inn at Shanklin celebrates St Patrick’s with raucous Irish live music and delicious food.
-Each year, the pub serves a delicious Irish-themed menu and pints of the black stuff, which can be enjoyed as you listen to top-class Irish bands.
+Each year, the pub serves a delicious Irish-themed menu and pints of the Black Stuff, which can be enjoyed as you listen to top-class Irish bands.

 How to get there: Hop on a ferry to Shanklin on the Isle of Wight to get merry.